Emergency Job Matching

 In order to be a Disaster Service Worker volunteer, California law requires the person to register with an Accredited Disaster Council, the California Office of Emergency Services, or an authorized state agency.
 Registration as a Disaster Service Worker volunteer will be completed during the onboarding process.

 NOTE: Submitting the information on this form does not automatically assign you to a volunteer assignment.
 If you are not contacted, it means there is no assignment available for you at this time.
-We appreciate your willingness to serve our community during this emergency.
+We appreciate your willingness to serve our community during an emergency.

 Short-Term Job Vacancies